stephenkostas/liferay-docs/develop/tutorials/articles/06-mobile-ios/03-creating-entry-list-screenlet/01-getting-started.markdown

 Recall that you need a model class to represent entities retrieved from Liferay Portal.
-The model class you'll create for guestbook entries, `EntryModel`, creates `EntryModel` objects that serve as guestbook entries retrieved from the Guestbook portlet.
+The model class you'll create for guestbook entries, `EntryModel`, creates `EntryModel` objects that represent guestbook entries retrieved from the Guestbook portlet.

 Create the following `EntryModel` class alongside the `GuestbookModel` class in the `model` folder:

 1. In the Project navigator, right-click the `model` folder and select *New File*.
 In the dialog that appears, fill out each screen as follows: